Tom-Merritt/Quiz-Manager-Web-App/README.md

 2. View Permissions - This user can only view the quizzes, questions and answers.

-3. Restricted Permissions - This user can only view questions.
+3. Restricted Permissions - This user can only view the quizzes and their questions.